 We educate and engage the public through Kentucky history in order to confront the challenges of the future.

-64,774 history fans who came to the KHS history campus to learn how Kentucky helped our country evolve.
-They traveled from 112 KY COUNTIES, 49 STATES and 27 COUNTRIES.
+Despite COVID-19 closures and mandates, we HOSTED nearly 6,340 HISTORY FANS who came to the KHS history campus to learn how Kentucky helped our country evolve.
+They traveled from 76 Kentucky counties, 39 states including Kentucky), and 14 countries.

 “My involvement in technology makes it vitally clear that we must encourage and nurture a sense of place across all ages, especially in our children.”

-our 180th year as STEWARD of Kentucky’s historical treasures.
+2020 was our 184th year as STEWARD of Kentucky’s historical treasures.

 Our History Is Our Future

-- 850 million visits to U.S. museums each year
+- 850 million visitors to U.S. museums each year

 - 8,902 jobs supported (4,555 directly; 4,347 indirectly)